gh228df/boolean-optimizer/README.md

 The main.cpp is the main algorithm which can be used to generate and optimize a function.

 The obool.cpp is an interactive version of main.cpp where you can input your minterms and get the optimized solution.
-The function consists from English latters, capital letters for a non-negated inputs and a lowercase letters for negated inputs.
+The function consists from English latters, capital letters for non-negated inputs and a lowercase letters for negated inputs.
+Minterms should be separated by '+' and to calculate the solution you should put '=' after the last minterm.
 <h3> Examples </h3>
 <h5> Input: AB + A = *enter*</h5>
 <h5> Output: A </h5>